ulthiel/JuLie.jl/Readme.md

 using Combinatorics
 ```

-Now, changes you make in the code are immediately active in the Julia session (except for changes to structures, here you need to restart).
+Now, changes you make in the code are immediately available in the Julia session (except for changes to structures, here you need to restart).

+### Programming guidelines